tipragot/godot-iroh/README.md

 - Extract the archive in your Godot project folder.
 - That's it!
 You're all set!

-Here's an improved version of your documentation, with clearer instructions, better formatting, and improved grammar:

 ### Build It Yourself

 To build the library from source: